SilentGrig/launch_school_js_101/lesson_2/notes.md

 ## Pass By Reference / Pass By Value

 Primitive values are passed by value.
 The original will not be mutated.
 However Objects when passed as arguments to a function behave almost like Pass By Reference.
 Some call it 'call by sharing'.
 If you perform destructive operations on the object such as `Array.prototype.push` this will mutate the original array.
 However if you try to re-assign the object within the scope this will not reassign the outer scoped variable.
 In effect it has created a local variable pointing to the same object.
 Therefore reassigning the locally scope variable obviously wouldn't reassign the outerscoped variable.

+## Coding Tips 2

+Don't write function that do more than one of:
+- mutate a value
+- output something
+- return a meaningful value

+Don't mutate the caller during iteration.

+Beware of variable shadowing - name variables appropriately, even using longer more meaningful names.

+Don't use assignment in conditional

+Use underscore for unused callback parameters.

+e.g. in a forEach when you just want index but not element.

+`ForEach((_, index) => something with index)`